In this guide we’ll look at the best hacksaws.

 This Bahco hacksaw has a robust frame with a steel core.
 It also has a comfortable non slip handle which is easy on the hands and provides good grip.
 The tension on the blade is good and the saw cuts a true line.
 There is also a tensioning mechanism in the handle that is easy to use.
 The saw takes standard 12″ (300mm) blades and comes with one blade included.
 This Bahco hacksaw is nice and compact and can access tighter corners than some other hacksaws.

 This is a great little hacksaw that is the ideal addition to your toolbox for occasional use and will come in handy for a range of household and DIY tasks.

 Facom FCM601 601 12-inch 300mm Hacksaw Review

-This hacksaw has an impact resistant resin and steel frame and a blade tension of 80kg.
-The saw has comfortable handles at both ends so it can be used two handed.
-The blade is easy to change and tighten.
-The saw comes with a 12 inch blade with 24 teeth per inch and takes any 12 inch (300mm) blade.
+This hacksaw has an impact resistant resin and steel frame and a blade tension of 80 kg.
+The metal saw has comfortable handles at both ends so it can be used two handed.
+The 12″ 24 TPI blade that comes with the saw is easy to change and tighten.

 Overall, this hacksaw is sturdy, light, easy to use and cuts an accurate line.